-In 2021, the national high school dropout rate was 5.3.
-For Region 5, the rate was 4.3.
-A study known as Substance Use Among 12th Grade Aged Youth by Dropout Status found that 12th grade aged youth who dropped out of school were more than twice as likely than similarly aged youth to use tobacco.82 They were also more likely to use and/or misuse alcohol, binge alcohol, any illicit drug, marijuana, and non-medical use of prescription drugs.
+In 2022, the national high school dropout rate was 5.3.
+For Region 5, the rate was 4.4.
+A study known as Substance Use Among 12th Grade Aged Youth by Dropout Status found that 12th grade aged youth who dropped out of school were more than twice as likely than similarly aged youth to use tobacco.
+They were also more likely to use and/or misuse alcohol, binge alcohol, any illicit drug, marijuana, and non-medical use of prescription drugs.

 The statistics point to a correlation between dropout rates and substance use and misuse.
-This only increases the impact on public health due to poverty, lack of healthcare coverage, and an increased number of health-related problems and illnesses.83
+This only increases the impact on public health due to poverty, lack of healthcare coverage, and an increased number of health-related problems and illnesses.

 Graduation rates are calculated as a four-year longitudinal graduation rate as a percentage of students beginning in ninth grade of those who graduated on their anticipated graduation date, or within four years of beginning ninth grade.
-See Table 90 in the Appendix for more on dropout rates per county.

 Figure 19.
-Rate of high school dropouts per county, 2021.
+Rate of high school dropouts per county, 2023.